Housing Segregation and Homelessness

 Bus benches continue to support fair housing..and sitters!

-As mentioned in a previous post, the Idaho Fair Housing Forum will re-start regular monthly meetings to restore productive collaboration and conversation among diverse stakeholders.
+As mentioned in a previous post, the Idaho Fair Housing Forum has resumed regular monthly meetings to restore productive collaboration and conversation among diverse stakeholders.
 Our work on regional statewide campaigns (like the poster pictured above) is crucial to expanding awareness of fair housing.
 These meetings are a safe place to ask questions, seek consensus and work toward common goals.
 Partners who are respectful of others and approach the Forum in good faith are welcome.

 - All meetings will be the 3rd Wednesday of every month at 10 am MT/9 am PT.
-Main meeting topics will occupy 60 minutes, but we will hold space for 90 minutes to accommodate additional conversation.
+Main meeting topics will occupy 60 minutes, but we can hold space for 90 minutes to accommodate additional conversation.

 - Quarterly Open Forum Meetings will be held October, January, April, July and be more informal, featuring a more open roundtable discussion, with short videos for consideration.
 The first of these is Segregated by Design